Incorporate your startup in the US from anywhere in the world

 Can I use registered agent's address as my legal address?

-You cannot use the registered agent’s address as your company’s legal address.
+No. You can't use the registered agent’s address as your company’s legal address.
 The registered agent address is intended exclusively for the receipt of official documents, such as taxes and lawsuits.
 The legal address of your company has to be your home or office in your home country.

 Does Capbase support international founders?